3ghin5/hatelace/tpt.md

 Provide and example of encryption we used in deployment.

+ *

 Describe a phishing scheme you have learned about the hard way.
 Describe some other phishing techniques.

+ * I have never been phished, but the most common techniques involve disguising a phishing email as a legitimate email from Amazon or UPS.

 ### Jekyll Themes